Rhodonite Gemstone Information

 About Rhodonite - History and Introduction

 Rhodonite is a rose pink to dark red gemstone with black dendritic inclusions.
 It is a manganese silicate, and a member of the pyroxenoid group of minerals.
 The manganese is often partly replaced by iron, magnesium, calcium, and sometimes zinc, occasionally in large quantities.
-A greyish-brown variety containing as much as 20% calcium oxide is called bustamite, whilst fowlerite is a variety that contains 7% zinc oxide.
+A grayish-brown variety containing as much as 20% calcium oxide is called bustamite, whilst fowlerite is a variety that contains 7% zinc oxide.

 Identifying Rhodonite Back to Top

 Rhodonite can be identified by its rosy pink to bright red color, with black dendritic inclusions.